Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Introduction

 \subsection{Related literature}

-In \cite{ayache}, one of the first rate-optimal series expansion of fBm based on Wavelet series approximations is presented.
-For the sake of brevity, we only present , in what follows, trigonometric series, since they can be compared to the framework we expose further.
+There are various approaches to approximate fBm such as \citep{leon2020stratonovich} and \citep{li2011approximations} to name a few.
+A complete overview of these approximations falls beyond the scope of this paper.
+This work focuses on the approximations based on series expansions.
+In \citep{ayache}, one of the first rate-optimal series expansion of fBm based on Wavelet series approximations is presented.
+For the sake of brevity, we only present , in what follows, trigonometric series approximations since they can be compared to the framework we expose further.